Lash-L/home-assistant-datasets/docs/eval.md

 $ home-assistant-datasets assist collect --models=${MODEL} --dataset=${DATASET} --model_output_dir=${OUTPUT_DIR}
 ```

-If you don't know the homeassistnat version, you can run `uv pip freeze | grep "^homeassistant=="` to find out.
+If you don't know the homeassistant version, you can run `uv pip freeze | grep "^homeassistant=="` to find out.
 See `home-assistant-datasets assist collect --help` for options to control pytest such as running a single test.

 ### Evaluate